facelessuser/wcmatch/docs/src/markdown/fnmatch.md

 True
 ```

-When used in conjunction with other patterns, a file will match if matches one of the positive patterns **and** does not match any inverse pattern.
+When inverse patterns are used in conjunction with other patterns, a file will be considered matched if one of the positive patterns match **and** none of the inverse patterns match.
 If only inverse patterns are applied, the file must not match any of the patterns.

 ```pycon3
 >>> from wcmatch import fnmatch